 There were also a few legal issues that needed to be addressed for our design.
 The first legal issue was getting the drone registered with the FAA as a UAS (Unmanned Aircraft System).
 This was done before we were able to fly our drone.
-The second legal matter is getting a HAM radio technician class license in order to transmit on the 900MHz GSM cell phone band.
-This was done in case we needed to transmit on campus for testing purposes or for demo day.
-The HAM radio license test was successfully completed on February 8th, 2017.
+The second legal matter is getting a HAM radio technician class license in order to transmit on the 900MHz GSM cell phone band, which we may want to later if when we test the final prototype on demo day as well as add on the IMSI detection functionality if time permits.
+We are currently on track and under budget.
+So far, we have used about \$335 of our available budget; \$165 remains.
+We anticipate we will spend an additional \$70 on a PCB and about \$70 on various other parts.

-An additional function that could be incorporated is a probability calculation.
+An additional function we may want to incorporate is a probability calculation.
 This will reveal the probability that a phone is at any particular point chosen (by SAR team member) on the resulting "heat" map.
 This calculation will assume a normal distribution of points.
 These sample points are given as power levels at certain coordinates on the "heat map."
 There is a higher probability that a person is at a point if there is a higher power level.
-When graphing all the power levels, they will be at one point in the normal distribution graph given in Figure 18 below.
+When graphing all the power levels, they will be at one point in the normal distribution graph given in Figure 13 below.

-Fig. 18: Probability function assuming normal probability
+Fig. 13: Probability function assuming normal probability

 The probability (out of 1.0) is given on the y-axis, with the voltage/power level given on the x-axis.
 In this model, the highest output voltage when the drone is directly above a cell phone is assumed to be 1.8V.
-This means that you can determine the probability of a phone being in an area by this formula of the distribution given by the graph in Figure 18:
+This means that you can determine the probability of a phone being in an area by this formula of the distribution given by the graph in Figure 13:

-$$f(x) = \frac{1}{\sigma} \sqrt{2\pi} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right)$$ where f(x) is the probability, $\sigma = 1/\sqrt{2\pi}$ , and $\mu$ is the highest output voltage when directly over a cellphone, assumed here to be 1.8V.
+$$f(x) = \frac{1}{\sigma} \sqrt{2\pi} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right)$$ where f(x) is the probability, $\sigma = 1/\sqrt{2\pi}$, and μ is the highest output voltage when directly over a cellphone, assumed here to be 1.8V.
 So, when given a power level as x, the probability that a person is at those coordinates is f(x).
 This function can easily be inputted into a program to display the probability when a user clicks a point on the map.
-This function was not implemented into our final system due to time constraints.